durudenizorman/DSA210-Project/README.md

 To ensure a robust analysis and meet the project's data enrichment requirement, two distinct public datasets were integrated:

 1. **FDA Adverse Event Reports (FAERS):** Extracted via Python API.
 The initial query retrieved 3,000 raw clinical records, which were subsequently cleaned to remove missing values.
 This resulted in a robust dataset of over 1,200 pristine clinical records detailing patient age, gender, prescribed dosage (mg), and specific adverse reactions.
-2. **Drugs.com Patient Reviews:** A public dataset containing patient sentiment ratings (1-10) and raw review texts.
-Natural Language Processing (Regex) was used to successfully extract numerical daily dosages directly from the unstructured patient narratives.
+2. **Drugs.com Patient Reviews:** Sourced from the publicly available "Drugs.com" dataset on Kaggle.
+The raw dataset was programmatically filtered to isolate records specifically related to the active ingredient 'Isotretinoin'.
+Furthermore, Natural Language Processing (Regex) was utilized to extract numerical daily dosages directly from these unstructured patient narratives.

 ## 3. Exploratory Data Analysis (EDA)
 During the initial EDA phase, the focus was on data cleaning and feature engineering: